UNM-CARC/QuickBytes/GATK_QuickByte.md

 			ILLUMINACLIP:${adapters}:2:30:10:2:keepBothReads \
 			LEADING:3 TRAILING:3 MINLEN:${min_length}'

-	# Section for alignment and marking duplicatesn.
+	# Section for alignment and marking duplicates.
 	# Note we parallelize such that BWA uses exactly one node.
 	# Then, we have a number of jobs equal to the number of nodes requested.
 	# Note that MarkDuplicates doesn't take much time, but only uses one core, so it's a bit inefficient here.